-The Nigeria Centre for Disease Control (NCDC) established to lead the preparedness, detection, and response to infectious disease outbreaks and public health emergencies, in what appears a shocking example of corruption that has helped undermine the country’s ability to achieve healthcare delivery has been caught in the act of corruption.
+The Nigeria Centre for Disease Control (NCDC), established to lead the preparedness, detection, and response to infectious disease outbreaks and public health emergencies, in what appears a shocking example of corruption that has helped undermine the country’s ability to achieve healthcare delivery has been caught in the act of corruption.

-The Centre that is currently playing a dominant role in the fight against the coronavirus awarded the establishment of COVID-19 Molecular Laboratory Testing Centre in Adamawa State, northeast Nigeria at the cost of N43.5 million to a non-existing company.
+The Centre which is currently playing a dominant role in the fight against the coronavirus awarded the establishment of COVID-19 Molecular Laboratory Testing Centre in Adamawa State, northeast Nigeria at the cost of N43.5 million to a non-existing company.

 Under the deal, NCDC awarded the contract to M/S Malina Pharmaceutical Limited, a company that is fake and never existed, MAWA Foundation investigation has revealed.

-Budeshi, a web platform that links budget and procurement data to different public services using the Open Contracting Data Standards, had last year published how the NCDC expended the sum of N43.5 million for the establishment of Molecular Laboratory Testing Centre in Adamawa State, using M/s Malina Pharmaceutical Limited as a contractor.
+Budeshi, a web platform that links budget and procurement data to different public services using the Open Contracting Data Standards, last year published how the NCDC expended the sum of N43.5 million for the establishment of the Molecular Laboratory Testing Centre in Adamawa State, using M/s Malina Pharmaceutical Limited as a contractor.
 A publication that triggered MAWA Foundation interest leading to an investigation that has since revealed NCDC awarded the contract to a fake and non-existing company.